-vii.
-All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: ABC Quality only allows license-exempt programs that operate during the school year or year-round to participate.
 Summer-only programs are not eligible to enroll, as they would not be able to meet all eligibility requirements and be assigned a Quality Level before the program ends.
 (ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, Section 4.1.2 Program Operations) Out-of-school programs that meet ABC Quality eligibility criteria are captured under the provider type of license-exempt center child care.

-All staff in ABC Quality license-exempt center care must have current certification in pediatric cardiopulmonary resuscitation (CPR).
-The standard requires any person responsible (including emergency persons) for the care and supervision of children must have and maintain current Infant/Child CPR certification (in-person and hands-on training by a nationally recognized training provider).
-(ABC Quality License Exempt Manual, Chapter 4, Eligibility Criteria to Participate, Section 4.3, Program Staff Eligibility Criteria, 4.3.6 Pediatric Infant/Child Cardiopulmonary Resuscitation CPR).
-ABC Quality offers free training on Pediatric CPR through the SC National to support program's ability to meet this standard.

 - 5.3.11 Identification and reporting of child abuse and neglect health and safety standard - a.
 Provide the standards, appropriate to the provider setting and age of children, that address the identification of child abuse and neglect for the following CCDF-eligible providers: - i.
 All CCDF-eligible licensed center care.
-Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; 114-503 C(2) Child Abuse.

-ABC Quality licensed center care must have policies in place that meet the standard that address the identification of child abuse and neglect; information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility.
+Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; 114-503 C(2) Child Abuse. - ABC Quality licensed center care must have policies in place that meet the standard that address the identification of child abuse and neglect.
+Child care providers are mandated reporters and have the responsibility to protect those who cannot protect themselves.
+As a mandated reporter, caregiving staff are an important part of the system to protect children.
+The bolded sections represent this portion of the standard.
+The policy must include the Child Abuse and Neglect Law (Child Abuse and Neglect Law, CAPTA, 1974, Public Law 93-247); information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility; how to make a report of suspected abuse or neglect (contact SCDSS Office of Child Protective Services with the Office of Out of Home Abuse and Neglect OHAN, contact SCDSS/ABC Quality); Mandated Reporter Law Section 63-7-310; procedure for training staff as mandated reporters; statement regarding the program's cooperation in allowing SCDSS staff to conduct any on-site investigation and/or obtain necessary documentation to include any video footage; release of staff and children's records as appropriate and upon request.
 The program must follow policy as written.
 (ABC Quality Center-Based Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.3.d.
 Child Abuse and Neglect Policy).
-ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard.
+ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard. - ii.
 All CCDF-eligible licensed family child care homes.
-Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; Large Family, Group Child Care, 114-513 C(2) Child Abuse; Child Protection and Permanency Law, 63-7-310 Persons required to report; Child Care Licensing Law

-Small Family, Family Child Care Homes 63-13-840 A(2); Family Child Care Home 114-528 H (7); Family Child Care Home Policy 30, Policy 34.
+Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; Large Family © Group Child Care, 114-513 C(2) Child Abuse; Child Protection and Permanency Law, 63-7-310 Persons required to report; Child Care Licensing Law, Small Family © Family Child Care Homes 63-13-840 A(2); Family Child Care Home 114-528 H (7); Family Child Care Home Policy 30, Policy 34; Family Child Care Home Proposed Regulations: 114-531 A(3), 114-531 D(3), 114-531 G(1)(b), 114-532 B(2).